 A monument honoring the Military Working Dog, Lucca K458.
 Lucca went on over 400 patrols during three tours in Afghanistan and Iraq.
 She received one of the Inaugural Animals in War and Peace Medal of Bravery awards (#6) in November 2019.

 Honoring those four-legged and winged heroes with America's only Medal of Bravery.
-The brand new Distinguished Service Medal will also be introduced at the next ceremony on Capitol Hill.
-Due to Covid-19, the 2nd Medal of Bravery ceremony has been postponed until Spring 2021.
+The brand new Distinguished Service Medal will also be introduced at the next ceremony on Capitol Hill, tentatively scheduled for November 9, 2021.